hperrin/svelte-material-ui/components/checkbox/README.md

 # Svelte Material UI - Checkbox

-Checkbox is used to provide the same functionality  `<input type="checkbox">`
+Checkbox is used to provide the same functionality as `<input type="checkbox">`.

-Click [here](https://material.io/design/components/selection-controls.html#checkboxes) for more information on MDC check boxes.
+See [MDC Checkboxes](https://material.io/develop/web/components/input-controls/checkboxes/) for more information on API and Sass styling.

 ## Basic Usage